Use guidance tooltips to give users a little extra help with a feature or a step they’re trying to complete.

 - To point out a new feature

-- To help explain why data is being collected
+- To help explain why the system needs to collect their data

 The guidance tooltip points to (or guides users to) a specific element on the page.
-It may have multiple steps (see guided tour).
-For single-step help, there should be no step-indicator or pagination.
+If it has multiple steps, use the guided tour tooltip.
+For single-step help, don’t use any step-indicator or pagination.

 - Limit the number of guidance tooltips per screen.
 Too many of these links clutters the experience and makes the product seem harder than it is.
 For desktop screens, the maximum number of tips is 3.
 For mobile screens, the maximum number is 1.